mad-lab-fau/gaitmap-bench/docs/guides/dev_setup.rst

 Now we need to install the package.
 For this, we go back to the top-level project and run `poetry update <sub-package>`.

+Similarly, if you want ot update a dependency (or update the lock file, after changing the `pyproject.toml`), you need to run `poetry update --lock` in the sub-project (remember, the `--lock` is crucial) and then `poetry update <sub-package>` in the top-level project.

 Developing Entries in Parallel
 ------------------------------